 Inside the lock, proudly flying the gold burgee.

-Documenting my last lock with a selfie…
+Documenting my last lack with a selfie….

 Soon after the lock, we had a close encounter with another cargo ship.
 This was close to the spot where we had our very 1st one almost a year ago!
 I remember how unnerving that was too, because we met at a tight corner.
 We were new then at navigating with big ships.